-Taste Trainer is an online app that allows users to rank images by taking image comparison tests.
-Compare your results with experts and improve your taste!
+Taste Trainer is a web app that allows users to rank images by taking image comparison tests.
+Users can compare their results with experts and improve their taste.

-Your Creator Score measures how well you match the test creator's answers, and your Community Score compares with everyone who has taken the test.
+Your Score measures how well you match the test creator's answers, and your Community Match compares with everyone who has taken the test.
 You can also compare your results with specific users.

 Lists are created by admins to rank large image sets.
-They include domains such as Painting, Architecture, Sculpture, etc. Users don't need to complete the list in one session and they can set how many comparisons per session.
+They include domains such as Painting, Architecture, Sculpture, etc. Users don't need to complete the list in one session.

 Users can filter which images to compare by creating a list set.
-Their comparisons count toward their overall list rankings regardless of which list set is used.
-To completely order the list, eventually all of the images must be compared.
+Their comparisons count toward their overall list rankings regardless of which list set is active.
+To completely order the list, eventually all images must be compared.

 No. The transitive property means that if A > B, and B > C, then A > C by definition.
 Therefore, we don't have to compare A and C because we already know the answer.
-This reduces the number of comparisons.
+This reduces the number of comparisons that are necessary for a complete rank.

-What if we compare tennis players, and the best tennis player in the group for whatever reason always loses to another player who himself is not very good.
-Maybe the not-so-good player figured out the good player's secret, or the not-so-good player has a specific playing style that is particularly effective at combating the good player.
-Whatever the reason, we are not measuring who would win in a head-to-head matchup, but rather who is the better tennis player.
-And we can look at their ranking to determine that.
+What if the best tennis player, for whatever reason, always loses to another tennis player.
+Maybe the not-so-good player figured out the good player's secret, or the not-so-good player has a specific playing style that is particularly effective against the good player.
+Whatever the reason, we are not measuring who would win in a head-to-head matchup, but rather, who is the better tennis player.
+And we can look at their rankings to determine that.

 The exact number depends on how the user answers the comparisons.
 The lowest possible number would be the total number of images in the list minus 1.
 For example, if there are 60 images in the list, it would take at least 59 comparisons to completely order it.